pxmore91/pico-placa-predictor/README.md

 You should not overlap the times in different restricted time ranges.

 Moreover, you can modify the banned last numbers of the plates per day.
 For this, you need to change the values in the "numbers" nodes of each day.
-You can also add new days with another restricted plate numbers.
+You can also add new days with other restricted plate numbers.

 To add a new restricted day and plate numbers you need to add a node "restriction" with a property "dayNumber" which indicates the number of the day to apply the restriction.
 Each day is mapped to a number as follows: